cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 In order for policies to be utilized, they must be connected to their respective buffers.
-The storage facility would like them always connected; accordingly, that operation should happen whenever the facility enters a simulation.
+The storage facility would like them always connected; accordingly, that operation should happen at the time when the facility enters a simulation.
 The kernel will let agents know that they are entering a simulation via the ``EnterNotify()`` function.

 Add the following to ``src/storage.h`` before the ``Tick()`` function